 (i).
-Cases under section 406 and 420: the holder in due course can file a case for Breach of Trust and Cheating.
+Cases under sections 406 and 420: the holder in due course can file a case for Breach of Trust and Cheating.

 (ii).
-Money Suit: the limitation period for money suit is 3 years.
+Money Suit: the limitation period for a money suit is 3 years.
 Therefore, even if the holder in due course cannot file a case under the NI.
-Act but he will have an option to file a civil suit for claiming the money.
+Act but he will have the option to file a civil suit for claiming the money.

-Can a guarantor of loan be held liable for Dishonour of Cheque issued by the loanee?
+Can a guarantor of a loan be held liable for the Dishonour of the Cheque issued by the loanee?